 If you’ve always wanted to incorporate a feature wall – a splash of characterful focus – in your dining room but have never been sure how to pull it off, consider colour picking from your dresser and using these hues for a dazzling backdrop to really pack in the wow factor when you invite family for Sunday lunch.

 Your home design doesn’t have to be matching to cause an impact.
-Paint a wall a solid navy blue for a bold yet simple feature wall.
-Alongside white walls, natural light and gleaming floors and with the Oslo large dresser in the foreground, you’ll have a gorgeous and practical focal point in your dining room.
+Paint a wall pink for a bold yet simple feature wall.
+Alongside white walls, natural light, and gleaming floors, and with the Willow small dresser in the foreground, you’ll have a gorgeous and practical focal point in your dining room.

 7. Make best use of display